azizketata/esp32-knockDetector/README.md

 The detected knock sequences are sent via MQTT to a broker (Mosquitto).
 An aggregator, written in Python using the Paho MQTT client and Flask, collects this data and exposes it through a RESTful API.
 This allows for seamless integration with other systems and applications that can consume the knock data and validation results.

 ## Features
-Customizable Knock Patterns: Program your own unique knock sequences for personalized interaction.
+* Customizable Knock Patterns: Program your own unique knock sequences for personalized interaction.
-Real-time Data Transmission: Sends knock data and validation results over MQTT for immediate processing.
+* Real-time Data Transmission: Sends knock data and validation results over MQTT for immediate processing.
-RESTful API Access: Aggregated data is accessible via a REST API for integration with other applications.
+* RESTful API Access: Aggregated data is accessible via a REST API for integration with other applications.
-Visual Feedback: LEDs provide on-site visual indicators of system status and knock detection.
+* Visual Feedback: LEDs provide on-site visual indicators of system status and knock detection.
-Multiple Sensor Support: Deploy multiple knock sensors within the network, each with unique IDs.
+* Multiple Sensor Support: Deploy multiple knock sensors within the network, each with unique IDs.
-Wi-Fi Connectivity: ESP32 connects to a Wi-Fi network for wireless communication.
+* Wi-Fi Connectivity: ESP32 connects to a Wi-Fi network for wireless communication.

 ## Technical Section
 ### Bill of Materials
--ESP32 Development Board (e.g., AZDelivery ESP32 Dev Kit V4)
+* ESP32 Development Board (e.g., AZDelivery ESP32 Dev Kit V4)
-Piezoelectric Sensor
+* Piezoelectric Sensor
-1MΩ Resistor (pulldown resistor for the piezo sensor)
+* 1MΩ Resistor (pulldown resistor for the piezo sensor)
-Push-button or Switch (for entering programming mode)
+* Push-button or Switch (for entering programming mode)
-Red LED
+* Red LED
-Green LED
+* Green LED
-Resistors (e.g., 220Ω) for current limiting with LEDs
+* Resistors (e.g., 220Ω) for current limiting with LEDs
-Breadboard and Jumper Wires
+* Breadboard and Jumper Wires
-USB Cable (for programming the ESP32)
+* USB Cable (for programming the ESP32)
-Computer (with PlatformIO or Arduino IDE)
+* Computer (with PlatformIO or Arduino IDE)
-Wi-Fi Network
+* Wi-Fi Network
-## Hardware Setup & Wiring
+## Hardware Setup & Wiring (fritzing sketch coming soon)
 ### Piezo Sensor Setup
 Connect one lead of the piezo sensor to GPIO36 (ADC1_CH0) on the ESP32.
 Connect the other lead to GND.
 Place a 1MΩ pulldown resistor between GPIO36 and GND to stabilize the sensor readings.
 ### Programming Mode Switch
-Connect one terminal of the push-button or switch to GPIO21.
+* Connect one terminal of the push-button or switch to GPIO21.
-Connect the other terminal to GND.
+* Connect the other terminal to GND.
-The switch uses the internal pull-up resistor, so when pressed (LOW), it enters programming mode.
+* The switch uses the internal pull-up resistor, so when pressed (LOW), it enters programming mode.
 ### LED Indicators
 #### Red LED:
-Connect the anode (longer leg) to GPIO16 via a current-limiting resistor (e.g., 220Ω).
+* Connect the anode (longer leg) to GPIO16 via a current-limiting resistor (e.g., 220Ω).
-Connect the cathode (shorter leg) to GND.
+* Connect the cathode (shorter leg) to GND.
 #### Green LED:
-Connect the anode to GPIO17 via a current-limiting resistor.
+* Connect the anode to GPIO17 via a current-limiting resistor.
-Connect the cathode to GND.
+* Connect the cathode to GND.
 ## Software Setup - Sensor
 ### Prerequisites
 PlatformIO installed in Visual Studio Code, or Arduino IDE with ESP32 support.